The print head hits the cookie or the cookie is knocked off the platform. (Eddie).

 3. Update Firmware and then Check "Scan Large Print Area for Multiple Objects" box.
 First, update your firmware using these steps.
 (It should be version 1.40 or higher to use this setting).
 With this setting enabled, Eddie will scan the entire print surface for cookie height.
 This will take longer but it will ensure taller cookies are not knocked off the tray when printing.
+This video shows the scanning process when this setting is ON.
+Make sure your Eddie does the same thing.
 It is also useful if the top of your cookies has an uneven surface.
 The topmost height of the cookie will be used to set the height of the platform and the distance between the cookie and the print head.
-This setting can be used in any mode including: manual mode, with the carousel or with centering scan enabled.
+This setting can be used in any mode, including manual mode, with the carousel, or with centering scan enabled.
 If you have performed this step you do not need to perform steps 4-6.

 --On PC - Go to PrintHub - Printer Settings - Advanced.